cmwang-cottageclothing/semantic-ui-prac/Readme.md

-# A Simple Local Development Environment for CSS Development Using Semantic-Ui
+# A Docker Image for CSS Development Using Semantic-UI

-I would like to use [semantic-ui](https://semantic-ui.com/) in my project.

-What I need are
+You may not want to install Nodejs just for CSS development with [semantic-ui](https://semantic-ui.com/).
+This simple Docker image is all you need.

+Features of this image are:

-1. don't want install nodejs locally
+1. no need to install nodejs locally

 2. install semantic-ui locally

-3. browser should automatically refresh when HTML, CSS and Javascript files change

-The first two requirements can be fulfilled easily by using Docker.

 The Dockerfile to create the image is: